springfox/springfox/readme.md

 - HTTP media types
 - Request mappings with regex expressions do not error out
 - All http methods supported by org.springframework.web.bind.annotation.RequestMethod (GET, HEAD, POST, PUT, PATCH, DELETE, OPTIONS, TRACE)
+- Filtering/Inclusion of api endpoints with regular expression or ant path matching.
 - All uris are, by default, absolute after much deliberation.
 Relative uri's do not work well with swagger UI.
 Other swagger tools like swagger-codegen work much better with absolute uri's.
 This strategy can be changed by implementing [SwaggerPathProvider](https://github.com/adrianbk/swagger-springmvc/blob/swagger-spec-1.2.0-upgrade/src/main/java/com/mangofactory/swagger/core/SwaggerPathProvider.java)

 ## Dependencies